Memer121/SegNet-MHP-Camera/readme.md

 ![image](https://user-images.githubusercontent.com/101989644/164261058-21cb2317-40fb-46a4-946b-90bbefd3fc4e.png)

 6. You will see the downloader tool (pictured above).
 Anything with a star, move to it using the arrow keys and unselect it by pressing the spacebar.
-Now, scroll down untill you see `Semantic Segmentation - all`.
-Do not select it.
-Scroll down a bit further until you find `FCN-Resnet18-MHP-(numbers)`.
+Now, scroll down until you find `FCN-Resnet18-MHP-(numbers)`.
 Select both `MHP-512x320` and `MHP-640x360`.
 Now, with both selected, press the Enter key.

 [Imgur](https://imgur.com/aRJ5aG8)
 ![image](https://user-images.githubusercontent.com/101989644/164263701-591b3661-83e3-4989-b97f-2a8692d6af95.png)